 B: The helix performs a function as a spacer and no individual amino acid is required for activity within the helix segment

 Harrison et al., published a paper in 2010 that reported the downsizing of proteins to short water-stable α-helices that maintain biological potency.
-The much shorter cyclic peptides mimic the α-helical parts of the protein structure and appear to be more stable than the parent proteins and have biological activity as well.
+The much shorter cyclic peptides mimic the α-helical parts of the protein structure appear to be more stable than the parent proteins and have biological activity as well.
 The building block is a small cyclic pentapeptide (KAAAD), which structure is similar to a lactam between residues 1 and 5.
-The joining of two or more of these peptides allows the design of stabled peptides with more turns, whereas the replacement of alanines allows for the synthesis of more possible mimics of the endogenous protein.
-The researchers showed that an analog of nociceptin is a potent agonist at ORL-1 (see figure 6).
-Furthermore, the constrained peptides are stable in human serum for over 24 hours, as compared to their uncyclized peptides, which are degraded rapidly .
+The joining of two or more of these peptides allows the design of stable peptides with more turns, whereas the replacement of alanine allows for the synthesis of more possible mimics of the endogenous protein.
+The researchers showed that an analog of nociceptin is a potent agonist at ORL-1 (Figure 6).
+Furthermore, the constrained peptides are stable in human serum for over 24 hours, as compared to their uncyclized peptides, which are degraded rapidly.

 Figure 6: (Left) α-helices composed of cyclic pentapeptides.
 Different distributions of variable side chains (gray spheres) and linking bridges (green) allow the design of different helix mimics for binding to different receptors.
 (Right) GPCR-ligand nociceptin.
 The nociceptin peptide with residues 1 to 17 is a super agonist of ORL-1.
 ORL 1 or Opioid Like Receptor 1 is a member of the family of rhodopsin-like G protein-coupled receptors (GPCR) that shares functional and structural homology with Opioid Receptors systems and is involved in a variety of biomedical important processes, such as anxiety, nociception, feeding, and memory.
 The mimic of this peptide is shown below the sequences (Harrison et al. 2010).

 Verdine and Hilinski in 2010 report on the design and synthesis of a new class of synthetic miniproteins locked into their bioactive α-helical fold through the site-specific introduction of a chemical brace, an all-hydrocarbon stable in ‘Methods of Enzymology.’
-The researchers discuss considerations crucial to the successful design and evaluation of potent stapled peptide interactions to facilitate the broad application of this technology to intractable targets of both basic biologic interest and potential therapeutic value.
-The synthesis of three types of all-hydrocarbon stapled peptides is described (See figure 7).
+The researchers discuss considerations crucial to the successful design and evaluation of potent, stapled peptide interactions to facilitate the broad application of this technology to intractable targets of both basic biologic interest and potential therapeutic value.
+The synthesis of three types of all-hydrocarbon stapled peptides is described (Figure 7).
 The synthesis of stapled peptides is usually performed with standard Fmoc-chemistry based solid phase synthesis with modifications to allow for the cyclization reaction by metathesis prior to labeling or tagging the peptide with fluorophores, biotin or other functional groups (See Verdine and Hilinski, 2012, for more details).
-Extensive biophysical characterization can be done with a diverse portifolio of techniques such as circular dichroism (CD), to evaluate the presence and nature of the α-helical structure, Fluorescence polarization (FP), and surface Plasmon resonance (SPR), to quantitatively measure the binding constants that describe the interaction of stabled peptides with a recombinant target protein.
-Furthermore, the presence of the final peptide as well as proteolytic susceptibility can be measured using assays based on HPLC- or mass spectrometry (MS)-based detection of intact peptides.
-The cell permeability of the peptides can be evaluated using flow cytometry and confocal fluorescence microscopy which require fluorescenctly labeled peptides.
+Extensive biophysical characterization can be done with a diverse portfolio of techniques such as Circular Dichroism (CD), to evaluate the presence and nature of the α-helical structure, Fluorescence Polarization (FP), and Surface Plasmon Resonance (SPR), to quantitatively measure the binding constants that describe the interaction of stabled peptides with a recombinant target protein.
+Furthermore, the presence of the final peptide as well as proteolytic susceptibility can be measured using assays based on High-Performance Liquid Chromatography (HPLC)- or Mass Spectrometry (MS)-based detection of intact peptides.
+The cell permeability of the peptides can be evaluated using flow cytometry and confocal fluorescence microscopy, which require fluorescently labeled peptides.
 The ability of the peptides to interact with the target can be tested in vitro by in vitro immunoprecipitation (IP) and pull-down assays.
 The final step toward validating the therapeutic usefulness of the finally selected peptide mimetic is a test for in vivo efficacy.
 A relevant biological model system, such as a tumor progression murine model for cancer, is needed for this test.
 This is a final proof-of-principle in vivo experiment before clinical trials can be started.

 To conclude, rational drug design has benefited from technological progress made in recent years.
 Advances in laboratory processes, particularly in mass spectrometry instrumentation and techniques, nuclear magnetic resonance technology (NMR), associated synthetic schemes, genomics, computational chemistry, computer software and power, and screening technology have contributed to an increase of rational drug design.
 Peptidomimetics and peptides have the potential to become novel pharmaceuticals that can affect unique aspects of receptor assembly or ligand development that cannot be achieved by conventional pharmaceuticals.
 Important applications include the use of retro-inverso peptides to induce long lasting immune responses and to target T cell receptors.
 Briefly, D-retro-inverso-peptide share similar arrangements of side-chains.
 However, their carboxyl and amino groups point in opposing directions.
 For small peptides it is thought that an L-peptide and its D-retro-inverso-peptide will most likely have a similar binding affinity with its target L-protein.